Journey Prize

 The prize's winner in 2000, Timothy Taylor, was the first writer ever to have three stories nominated for the award in the same year.

 The Journey Prize also publishes an annual anthology of the year's longlisted short stories.
 Two writers, Andrew MacDonald and David Bergen, have both had a record four total stories selected for inclusion in the annual anthology.

-In 2020, the Journey Prize committee announced that the 2021 award will be a special edition devoted exclusively to Black Canadian writers, considering stories published in 2019, 2020 and 2021.
-The 2022 award will return to considering stories by all writers, including stories published in 2020 and 2021 which were not eligible for the 2021 award due to its special focus.
+In 2020, the Journey Prize committee announced that the upcoming award would be a special edition devoted exclusively to Black Canadian writers, considering stories published in multiple years.
+Although the initial report was that the special Black Canadian edition of the award would be presented in 2021 for stories published in 2019, 2020 and 2021, the organizers instead paused the award for 2021 and 2022, and presented a special Black Canadian award in early 2023 to honour works published since 2020.

+In 2024, the 25th anniversary of the awards was marked with a special retrospective anthology, edited by Alexander MacLeod and Souvankham Thammavongsa, compiling selected winning and nominated stories from throughout the history of the awards.